nezaboodka/reactronic/INTRO.md

 Key concept of the transactionally reactive programming is reaction.
-Reaction is an operation that is executed automatically, when an another operation changes data, which the reaction uses thus depends on.
+Reaction is an operation that is executed automatically, when an another operation changes data, which the reaction uses and thus depends on.

 ``` typescript